ebbyw/SoundBrush/README.md

 Menu Options:
 ------------------------
-Color:        Chooses the paintbrush color, in order to select color, user must tap a region on the color wheel and then
-              confirm that color by tapping the center circle.
+Color:        Chooses the paintbrush color, in order to select color, user must tap a region on the color wheel and then confirm that color by tapping the center circle.

 Emboss:       Changes brush type such that all brush strokes are embossed.

 Blur:         Changes brush type such that all brush strokes are blurred.

 Erase:        Changes brush type to eraser, erases all colors the user brushes on top of.

 SrcATop:      Changes brush type so that the user can layer the currently selected color on top of already drawn brush strokes.

 Brush Size:   Changes brush radius, allowing user to select a radius between 1 and 501;

 Alpha Value:  Changes brush stroke opacity, values range from 1 to 255;

 Picture Menu: Takes you to the gallery menu in order to select a different canvas.

 PLAY:         Plays back the image sound.

 STOP:         Stops playback.

-Set Time:     Time multiplier
+Set Time:     Time multiplier.

 Major/Minor:  Toggles playback scale between major and minor.